simmbiote/jbs-site-settings/README.md

 * Define the URL to your Facebook page and use the link anywhere.

 Usage:

+Shortcode:
+`[site-setting id="your-setting-id"]`

+PHP
 `<?php echo get_sim_setting('your-setting-id'); ?>`

 == Features to come ==

-* Shortcode for usage in editor content.
+✓ Shortcode for usage in editor content.
 * Ability to export settings.
 * Ability to import settings.
 * Ability to delete settings.